 Film and television create worlds, but they are also of a world, a world that is made up of stuff, to which humans attach meaning.
 Think of the last time you watched a movie: the chair you sat in, the snacks you ate, the people around you, maybe the beer or joint you consumed to help you unwind—all this stuff shaped your experience of media and its influence on you.
 The material culture around film and television changes how we make sense of their content, not to mention the very concepts of the mediums.
-Focusing on material cultures of film and television reception, The Stuff of Spectatorship argues that the things we share space with and consume as we consume movies and TV influence the meaning we gather from them.
+Focusing on material cultures of film and television reception, The Stuff of Spectatorship argues that the things we share space with and consume as we consume television and film influence the meaning we gather from them.
 This book examines the roles that six different material cultures have played in film and television culture since the 1970s—including video marketing, branded merchandise, drugs and alcohol, and even gun violence—and shows how objects considered peripheral to film and television culture are in fact central to its past and future.

 “The X-Files is Weed”: How Material Culture Shapes Film and Television Cultures

 By Caetlin Benson-Allott, author of The Stuff of Spectatorship: Material Cultures of Film and Television This guest post is part of our #SCMS2021 conference series.
 Visit our virtual exhibit to learn more.
 In January …Read More >